-&lt;sup>12 Commodity-Based Trust Shares, as described in Exchange Rule 14.11(e)(4), are a type of Trust Issued Receipt.
+12 Commodity-Based Trust Shares, as described in Exchange Rule 14.11(e)(4), are a type of Trust Issued Receipt.

-&lt;sup>13 Much like bitcoin and ether, the Exchange believes that SOL, and by extension the Shares, are resistant to price manipulation and that "other means to prevent fraudulent and manipulative acts and practices" exist to justify dispensing with the requisite surveillance sharing agreement.
-The geographically diverse and continuous nature of SOL trading render it difficult and prohibitively costly to manipulate the price of SOL.
-The fragmentation across platforms and the capital necessary to maintain a significant presence on each trading platform make manipulation of SOL prices through continuous trading activity challenging.
-To the extent that there are trading platforms engaged in or allowing wash trading or other activity intended to manipulate the price of SOL on other markets, such pricing does not normally impact prices on other trading platforms because participants will generally ignore markets with quotes that they deem non-executable.
+13 Much like bitcoin and ETH, the Exchange believes that INJ is resistant to price manipulation and that "other means to prevent fraudulent and manipulative acts and practices" exist to justify dispensing with the requisite surveillance sharing agreement.
+The geographically diverse and continuous nature of INJ trading render it difficult and prohibitively costly to manipulate the price of INJ.
+The fragmentation across platforms and the capital necessary to maintain a significant presence on each trading platform make manipulation of INJ prices through continuous trading activity challenging.
+To the extent that there are trading platforms engaged in or allowing wash trading or other activity intended to manipulate the price of INJ on other markets, such pricing does not normally impact prices on other trading platforms because participants will generally ignore markets with quotes that they deem non-executable.
+Moreover, the linkage between INJ markets and the presence of arbitrageurs in those markets means that the manipulation of the price of INJ on any single venue would require manipulation of the global INJ price in order to be effective.
+Arbitrageurs must have funds distributed across multiple trading platforms in order to take advantage of temporary price dislocations, thereby making it unlikely that there will be strong concentration of funds on any particular trading platforms or OTC platform.
+Further, the speed and relatively inexpensive nature of transactions on the INJ Network allow arbitrageurs to quickly move capital between trading platforms where price dislocations may occur.
+As a result, the potential for manipulation on a trading platform would require overcoming the liquidity supply of such arbitrageurs who are effectively eliminating any cross-market pricing differences.